hnakamur/ansible-role-anyenv/README.md

 ### Restart the shell after running this playbook

-The directory specified zsh_rc_dir must be created by running hnakamur.zsh.
+The directory specified zsh_custom_dir must be created by running hnakamur.oh-my-zsh.
 The zsh config file `anyenv` will be added to the directory.

 To load this `anyenv` file, you must run the following command in the shell.